ntop/n2n/doc/CRYPTO.md

 As the two block ciphers Twofish and AES are used in CBC mode, they require a padding which results in encrypted payload sizes modulo the respective blocksize.
 Sizewise, this could be considered a disadvantage.
 On the other hand, stream ciphers need a longer initialization vector (IV) to be transmitted with the cipher.

-Note that AES and ChaCha20 only are available if n2n is compiled with openSSL support while Twofish and SPECK always are available as built-ins.
+Note that AES and ChaCha20 are available only if n2n is compiled with openSSL support. n2n will work well without them offering the respectively reduced choice of remaining built-in ciphers (Twofish, SPECK).

 ### Twofish

 This implementation prepends a 32 bit random value to the plain text.
-In the `src/transform_tf.c` file, it is called `nonce'.
+In the `src/transform_tf.c` file, it is called `nonce`.
 In CBC mode, this basically has the same effect as a respectively shorter IV.

 Padding to the last block happens by filling `0x00`-bytes and indicating their number as the last byte of the block.
 This could lead to up to 16 extra bytes.